 1 Thory: Act.
 Lat., ii.
 Others too were summoned, for instance, an invitation was sent to Joseph de Maistre.
 Dermenghem: Joseph de Maistre Mystique, p.
-78. The Congress, besides going into such questions as the ideal form of Masonic organisation, the origin of the Order, the meaning of 'Lodge', 'Temple', 'Venerable écossais', 'Master in the Chair', 'Open' and 'Close labour', were to discuss matters of hermetic science and "the perfect knowledge which must be reserved to a small number of privilged men who by their labours and more especially their virtues have merited the particular favours of the Grand Master of the Order, the Great Architect of the Universe'.
+78. The Congress, besides going into such questions as the ideal form of Masonic organisation, the origin of the Order, the meaning of 'Lodge', 'Temple', 'Venerable écossais', 'Master in the Chair', 'Open' and 'Close labour', were to discuss matters of hermetic science and "the perfect knowledge which must be reserved to a small number of privilged men who by their labours and more especially their virtues have merited the particular favours of the Grand Master of the Order, the Great Architect of the Universe".

 2 Barruel (iv., p.
 352) mentions the grossly immoral practices of the "Loge d'Humenville".
 "Toute femme admise aux mystères devenoit commune aux Frères.
-Celle qu'avoit choisie St. Germain, êtoit appellée Vierge.
+Celle qu'avoit choise St. Germain, êtoit appellée Vierge.
 Elle avoit seule le privilège de n'être pas livrée au hazard, ou au choix de ces vrais Adamites, si ce n'est quand il plaisit à St. Germain de se nommer une autre Vierge".
 Jean Jacques Rousseau had established himself at the Marquis de Girardin's château at Ermenonville, where he died in July, 1778.
 Barruel says that the persons whom he gratuitously calls a "Lodge" assembled "auprès du tombeau de Jean-Jacques".
 But St. German had left France before Rousseau's death.
+The strictly moral Mounier writes that he had left France before Rousseau's death.
 The strictly moral Mounier writes that he had acquaintances who had known St. Germain, and they had assured him that St. Germain

-"The Secretary of this Lodge, Dietrich, combined in his person every kind of There was with him Condorcet, who only needed to know more of the plots of Weishaupt to embrace them all, if indeed it is true that Dietrich was not already the confrère of Weishaupt himself " (iv., p.
-357).
-On p.
-440 he refers again to Savalette's Lodge which had received the Illuminé Envoys and Dietrich, who was the first to bring the mysteries to France".
-And here the Abbé has an illustrative anecdote to tell:-
+"The Secretary of this Lodge, Dietrich, combined in his person every kind of There was with him Condorcet, who only needed to know more of the plots of Weishaupt to embrace them all, if indeed it is true that Dietrich was On p.
+440 he not already the confrère of Weishaupt himself " (iv., p.
+357). refers again to Savalette's Lodge which had received the Illuminé Envoys and Dietrich, who was the first to bring the mysteries to France".
+Abbé has an illustrative anecdote to tell:-